 Sometimes there is beating around of data to show how the same data can give you different answers.
 And since this is a book on paradoxes, the author looks at paradoxical answers.
 Well, have you not heard that if you beat the data enough, it will confess to anything you want it to?
 At times I had a feeling that I am being introduced to the official jargon for common sense.

-There are quite a few editorial errors like spelling mistakes in the book but the biggest goof up is wrong citation of most famous Geeta shloka.
-I double checked the shloka of geeta before writing this and realized that some of the websites have mis-quoted it and perhaps the author/editor referred it from there.
-I think a book on dilemmas can take a lot from Bhagwad Geeta, after all it is nothing but a detailed resolution of a dilemma and a view on various dilemmas that humans face throughout their lives.
+There are quite a few editorial errors like spelling mistakes in the book.
+But the biggest goof up is the wrong citation of most famous Geeta shloka.
+I double checked the shloka of Geeta before writing this.
+And realized that some of the websites have misquoted it and perhaps the author/editor referred it from there.
+I think a book on dilemmas can take a lot from Bhagwad Geeta.
+After all, it is nothing but a detailed resolution of a dilemma and a view on various dilemmas that humans face throughout their lives.

-More than two years back I had reviewed the other book written by Raghunathan ‘Games Indians Play’, and this book more or less maintains my views about the author and his writing.
+More than two years back I had reviewed the other book written by Raghunathan ‘Games Indians Play’.
+This book The Corruption Conundrum more or less maintains my views about the author and his writing.
 He has borrowed liberally from his earlier book and not said anything essentially different from what he said earlier.
 This time he has kept himself away from analysis of human behavior which is good.
-This book may be well received by people who have not thought much about the everyday or famous paradoxes in and around their lives.
+This book may be well received by people who have not thought much about every day or famous paradoxes in and around their lives.
 But I am still wondering why did he write this book?

 If you are curious about paradoxes, read the book The Corruption Conundrum.
 Otherwise, you can skip it.